How to Garden in the Pacific Northwest (Zone 8b)

 Porch gardening in the Pacific Northwest.
 Garden Patch pots growing tomatoes.

 Back in our previous home I used The Garden Patch Grow Boxes for my whole garden.
-We lived in a townhome and my back porch was 7Ɨ5 ft.
+We lived in a townhome and my back porch was 7×5 ft.
 I used 6 of these post and some fabric grow pots to grow onions, tomatoes, my strawberries, potatoes, lettuce, Swiss chard, and zucchini.
 Even though the Garden Patch Pots are plastic they served us so well for 8 years and still have plenty of life in them!
 After moving I gifted to them a friend who is now on her second year using them on her small back porch.
+If I had to do it again I would use the Greenstalk.
+Even though I now have a backyard I've moved over to these beauties and even buy them as gifts!

 I still use various pots for gardening but mostly for flowers and herbs which like to take over.
 Pots are a great way to contain things like peppermint or lemon balm which really want to take over your garden.